BeingDamii/2023Retro/README.md

-# 2023 Stories Sharing Project
+# 2023Retro

-Welcome to the 2023 Stories Sharing Project! 🎉 This open-source project allows people to share their stories and experiences from the year 2023.
+This open-source project allows people to share their stories and experiences from the year 2023.
 Built with Next.js, Tailwind CSS, and JavaScript, this project provides a platform for users to connect and share their unique tales.

 ## Technologies Used